nical/kiwi/README.md

 <h3> TODO </h3>
  - C++ port of the core API and dynamic backend.
+ - Add serialization (certainly using the orange library for D).
  - Script integration (starting with Lua) to expose the library to the script and also make serializable nodes running lua code.
  - Network layer to allow remote manipulation of nodes (in a separate and optional library).
  - Qt widgets as an optional frontend.
  - Fun nodes to show kiwi's featues.
- - Experiment shader generators, and visual scripting using kiwi.
+ - Experiment with shader generators and visual scripting using kiwi.
 <h2> License </h2>

 Kiwi's source code is under the <b>new BSD License</b> or the <b>Lesser Gnu Public License</b>.